About the award

 2. Second Round Submission: the Award Committee shall shortlist the submissions, inviting these shortlisted candidates to complete a full application for judges to review.

-- Invitation to shortlisted candidates will be sent by 8th March 2023, including a Second Round Submission template document.
+- Invitation to shortlisted candidates will be sent by mid February 2024, including a Second Round Submission template document.

 - Final submission guidance shall be provided to those shortlisted candidates by the HAMA Europe Award Committee members.